 NATURE OF IMPACT MANAGEMENT RESPONSI- BILITY TOOLS/MONITORING An area for mixing and stockpiling construction material must GMO.
 Selection of laydown area.
 Demarcate be demarcated.
 It must be located in an area that is already Contractor area. disturbed, or where development will take place.
 Access routes between the stockpiling areas and the building GMO.
 Clearly demarcated routes. sites should be demarcated and their use enforced.
-Existing Contractor roads must be used.
-Sand and rocks utilised for construction must be from defined GMO.
+Existing roads must be used.
+Contractor Sand and rocks utilised for construction must be from defined GMO.
 Approval.
 Demarcate sources. and already impacted areas.
 These sites must be identified and approved by the GMO.
 Contractor Once construction work is completed, all building material and Contractor Ongava Mgt Plan.
 SOP.
 Visual rubbish must be removed from the farm and the construction inspections sites must be rehabilitated to a state as close as possible to its pre-construction condition.
-The use of graders should be avoided because they gouge roads Visual inspections below the level of the surrounding surface.
+The use of graders should be avoided because they gouge roads GMO.
+Visual inspections below the level of the surrounding surface.
 Contractor Soil is contaminated by cement, paint, The mixing and use of concrete and cement must takes placed Contractor Designated mixing areas. thinners, hydrocarbons and other in defined, designated areas only. chemicals used in the construction All hydrocarbons and chemicals must be stored, handled and Contractor Lined and bunded storage areas. process dispensed on and over an impermeable surface.
-Contractor Any spillage must be contained and cleaned up with 24hrs of Contractor Spill kits.
+Any spillage must be contained and cleaned up with 24hrs of Contractor Spill kits.
 Drums with sealable lids. occurrence.
 The resulting waste must be sealed in an appropriate container and taken off site for disposal.
-2. Topography appropriate container and taken on site for disposal.
-Significant alterations to the shape of Site levelling and landscaping only where required by the GMO Approval from GMO the landscape designs.
+2. Topography 0.10 Significant alterations to the shape of Site levelling and landscaping only where required by the GMO Approval from GMO the landscape designs.
 Contractor Construction site office and facilities to be dismantled and Contractor Site inspection removed once construction is completed 3.
-Biodiversity in the second Mortality of amphibians, reptiles, birds, Avoid any nests, burrows, dens and roosting sites.
+Biodiversity Mortality of amphibians, reptiles, birds, Avoid any nests, burrows, dens and roosting sites.
 GMO.
 Identify sites with nests, burrows, mammals.
 Snakes are particularly Contractor dens.
-Demarcation of sensitive sites. vulnerable because they are usually Educate contractor and staff to avoid sensitive sites.
-1 Induction killed on sight Venomous snakes should be removed by a specialist, and other snakes should be avoided.
-1 Induction
+Demarcation of sensitive sites. vulnerable because they are usually Educate contractor and staff to avoid sensitive sites. - Induction killea on signt Venomous snakes should be removed by a specialist, and other Induction snakes should be avoided.